DEFRA/ai-sdlc-codereview-frontend/.github/instructions/backend-patterns.instructions.md

       })
     }

-    if (response.status === 403) {
-      return h.view('error/index', {
-        pageTitle: 'Forbidden',
-        heading: 'You do not have permission to view this code review',
-        message:
-          'Please contact your administrator if you believe this is incorrect.'
-      })
-    }

     if (!response.ok) {
       throw new Error(`API returned ${response.status}`)
     }

     const review = await response.json()
     return h.view('code-reviews/detail', {
       pageTitle: 'Code Review Details',
       review: formatReviewData(review)